gerryw1389/gerryw1389.github.io/_posts/2021-01-23-function-app-source-control-pt-2.md

 ### Description:

 As a continuation of my [original post](https://automationadmin.com/2020/08/create-azure-function-app-with-github-source-control), this is the steps I do to create a Function App these days.

-Note: You can see the code for this post at [my Github](https://github.com/gerryw1389/python/tree/main/scripts/azure-function-template-basic).
+Note: You can see the code for this post on [my Github repo](https://github.com/gerryw1389/python/tree/main/scripts/azure-function-template-basic).
+{: .notice--success}

 ### To Resolve: